SIP (Session Initiation Protocol) follows detailed rules carefully made by the dedicated IETF MMUSIC Working Group.

 SIP starts talks between two spots on the web using IP addresses.
 For instance, it’s what an office desk phone or a PC program phone (softphone) uses to call or get calls.

 So, this standard only deals with the conversation part.
 It doesn’t affect sending data.
 But because it’s great at starting and stopping chats, it works well for meetings and quick messages.
-People also use it for making Internet phone calls.
+People also use it to make Internet phone calls.

 Difference Between SIP and VoIP

 Usually, there are better options than just SIP for sending Internet phone traffic.
-But it helps and teams up with other rules like SDP, RTP, and SRTP.
+However, it helps and teams up with other rules like SDP, RTP, and SRTP.

 People often mix up these two rules because equipment makers use them a lot.
 Even though they mean different things, folks sometimes use them as if they were the same.